Finally get that promotion? Get exclusive content, tips and tools to help you excel.

 qualified mass transit and parking benefits.

-These benefits, however, will continue to be tax-exempt to employees, who can pay their own mass transit or workplace parking costs through an employer-sponsored program, using pretax income.
+Qualified transit and parking benefits, however, will continue to be tax-exempt to employees, who can pay their own mass transit or workplace parking costs through an employer-sponsored program, using pretax income.

-Commuter Benefits Now
+Tax Limits on Commuter Benefits

 Internal Revenue Code Section 132(a) excludes eligible transit-program funds from employees' gross income, subject to federal taxes.
 Many states also exclude these monies from state and local taxes.